 Street children and child street sellers are a common occurrence here in Siem Reap, with an estimated 24,000 living and working throughout Cambodia.
 Selling everything from bracelets to roses, many scour the streets past midnight to earn a few dollars to take back home to their families.

 But how far do the actions of tourists perpetuate the bad practice, and how much should we be supporting the street children in Cambodia, many of which are forced out on the streets to work by their parents?

 There’s one girl in Siem Reap who we nickname Miss Business.
 At 11 years old, we were shocked to find her working at 10:30 pm.
 Her response was simply: “I’m fine.
 I don’t need to sleep.
 I’m out here because I love business”.
-But does she really?
-Full of confidence, a great grasp of English and more clout than an average adult, Miss Business has obviously hardened to the life she’s been born into.
+But does she?
+Full of confidence, a great grasp of English and more clout than an average adult, Miss Business has hardened to the life she’s been born into.
 She’s probably never had what we know as a typical childhood, although it’s better for a street kid to have clout than to fall prey to the various forms of exploitation that occurs here in Cambodia.
 Maybe Miss Business will survive the corrupt social system.

 But more importantly, I want to support community projects or charities, like the one I work at, that can support a child like her so that they don’t have to be subjected to this endless cycle of school AND work… or for some, only work.